BitcoinDesign/Guide/guide/glossary/index.md

 An output that has not been sent to another address.
 The bitcoin wallet balance is calculated from adding up unspent outputs.

 ###  Partially signed bitcoin transaction (PSBT)
 A file format for bitcoin transactions that are not fully signed yet.
-Allows for passing around a transaction to other applications or devices for signing, for example in a multi signature wallet setup.
+Allows for passing around a transaction to other applications or devices for signing, for example in a multi-signature wallet setup.

 **References:**